lsst-sqre/sasquatch/docs/developer-guide/kafka-shutdown.rst

 Shutdown Kafka gracefully
 #########################

-It is recommended that you shut down Kafka gracefully before cluster interventions like OS or Kubernetes upgrades.
+This guide provides instructions to shut down Sasquatch Kafka gracefully before cluster interventions like OS or Kubernetes upgrades.
 To shut down Kafka gracefully, follow these steps:

 1. Pause reconciliation of Strimzi resources.